Should We Adopt Green Supply Chain Management in the Construction Industry?

 Modern slavery

 Unfortunately, modern slavery is growing worldwide.
-It is hard to identify where and if exploitation takes place in the supply chain in construction, as it lacks clarity and visibility.
+It is hard to identify where and if exploitation happens in the supply chain in construction, as it lacks clarity and visibility.
 It involves:

 • many organizations contributing to it